John Kimbrough: Football

 Kimbrough, an alumnus of Texas A&M University, was known as the "Haskell Hurricane" when he played Texas A&M Aggies football team.
 He played fullback on the Aggie's undefeated 1939 national championship team.
 In 1940 he finished second to the University of Michigan's Tom Harmon in Heisman Trophy balloting.
 According to his College Football Hall of Fame biography, Jarrin' John was a punishing 6 ft 2 in tall 210 lb running back known for breaking tackles with his high knee action who was honored with induction into that organization in 1954.

 Kimbrough was drafted in the first round with the second overall pick in the 1941 NFL Draft by the Chicago Cardinals.
-In 1941, he started along Tom Harmon in the New York Americans backfield in the third American Football League and became the team's primary running threat after Harmon left the team for military service.
+He made his professional football debut on October 19, 1941, playing for the New York Americans against the Columbus Bullies, the same game that also marked the professional debut of Tom Harmon.
+In 1941, he started alongside Harmon in the Americans backfield in the third American Football League and became the team's primary running threat after Harmon left the team for military service.